AlexIoannides/kubernetes-mlops/README.md

 ### Installing Source-to-Image

 Seldon-core depends heavily on [Source-to-Image](https://github.com/openshift/source-to-image) - a tool for automating the process of building code artifacts from source and injecting them into docker images.
-In Seldon's use-case the artifacts are the different pieces of an ML pipeline.
+For Seldon, the artifacts are the different pieces of an ML pipeline.
 We use Homebrew to install Source-to-Image on Mac OS X,

 ```bash
 brew install source-to-image